academic/awesome-datascience/README.md

 - [Prompt Engineering for Vision Models](https://www.deeplearning.ai/short-courses/prompt-engineering-for-vision-models/) - Learn to prompt cutting-edge computer vision models with natural language, coordinate points, bounding boxes, segmentation masks, and even other images in this free course from DeepLearning.AI.
 - [Data Science Course By IBM](https://skillsbuild.org/students/course-catalog/data-science) - Free resources and learn what data science is and how it’s used in different industries.
 - [Neural Networks: Zero to Hero](https://karpathy.ai/zero-to-hero.html) - A free video series by Andrej Karpathy covering neural networks from scratch — backpropagation, makemore, GPT, and more.
+- [AI School](https://lillytechsystems.com/ai-school/) - Free platform for AI, machine learning, and software engineering with 2,300+ courses and 14,000+ hands-on tutorials, no signup.